Recent faculty scholarship and related activity (selected)

 Brendan Lindsay's peer-reviewed article, “Humor and Dissonance in California’s Native American Genocide,” appeared in American Behavioral Scientist 58, no. 1 (January 2014): 97-123.

-At the 28th Annual California Indian Conference in October 2013 at CSU Sacramento, Brendan Lindsay gave a paper entitled “Fostering Cultural Genocide: California Indian Wards in Non-Native Households in the Late Nineteenth- and Early-Twentieth Century.”
+At the 28th Annual California Indian Conference in October 2013 at CSU Sacramento, Brendan Lindsay gave a paper titled “Fostering Cultural Genocide: California Indian Wards in Non-Native Households in the Late Nineteenth- and Early-Twentieth Century.”

 Chris Castaneda and Lee Simpson edited a volume of essays called River City and Valley Life: An Environmental History of the Sacramento Region (Pittsburgh: University of Pittsburgh Press, 2013).
 Castaneda wrote the chapter “Recalling Rancho Seco: Voicing a Nuclear Past,” while Simpson, with former student Lisa Prince, contributed "The Invention of Old Sacramento: A Past for the Future."